Just for fun and comparison, I made similar pictures with

 very quick.
 The S120 has the manual features of a professional camera

 and can shoot RAW.
-That's why it's always in my pocket, no missed
+That's why it was always in my pocket, no missed